Page cover

 • Cryptographic verification during restore flows

-These measures significantly reduce the risk of unauthorized restoration, even if encrypted backup data is compromised.
+These measures reduce the risk of unauthorized restoration, even if backup data or cloud credentials are compromised.

 Anti-Fraud Defense Layer

-Cryptic incorporates multiple defensive signals and verification steps to mitigate:
+Cryptic incorporates defensive signals and verification steps to mitigate common account takeover risks, including:

 • SIM swap attacks